menelik7/Bamazon/README.md

 ###### Add to Iventory

 If the Manager decides to add to the current inventory, he will be prompted to enter the `item_id` of the product he wishes to order, and enter an amount.
 Confirmation will be displayed once the order has been completed.
-He can then chose to view the `Products for Sale` to ascertain that the order was processed:
+He can then choose to view the `Products for Sale` to ascertain that the order was processed:

 ![Image of Add to Inventory](https://menelik7.github.io/Bamazon/images/ManagerView5.PNG "Add to Inventory")

 ###### Add New Product

 To add a new product, the Manager will be prompted to enter a series of information including `product_name`, `department_name`, `price`, and `stock_quantity`.
 Once the information has been entered, the system will update the inventory with the new product.
-The Manager can then chose the `Products for Sale` option from the menu to confirm that the task was successfully carried out:
+The Manager can then choose the `Products for Sale` option from the menu to confirm that the task was successfully carried out:

 ![Image of Add New Product](https://menelik7.github.io/Bamazon/images/ManagerView6.PNG "Add New Product")